-Recently, local business owner Dan Starr wrote to me asking for some advice on how he could generate more leads for his business.
+Recently, local business owner Dan Starr wrote to me asking for some advice on how to get more leads for his business.
 Dan teaches piano and keyboard lessons in Tucson, Arizona and has over 26 years of experience as a music teacher as well as a career in music that spans over 45 years.
 Clearly, experience isn’t an issue, yet lately he’s been having a hard time finding new students.

 There are many ways to get new customers; the key is trying a variety of marketing tactics to find out what works best for you and your target audience.
 If you want to know how to get more leads, check out the five tips below!